xValenciax/alx-system_engineering-devops/0x00-shell_basics/README.md

 14-copy_html: This script copies all html files from current directory to parent directory as long as their version is newer ot they don't exist in the parent dir

+100-lets_move: This script moves all files beginning with uppercase letters to /tmp/u dir